Tooth Coloured Braces

 For discreet straightening

+Fixed braces are a highly efficient treatment option to straighten teeth and address a range of orthodontic issues.
 If you are concerned about your braces being visible then our tooth coloured fixed braces offer a precise, yet discreet way to realign your teeth.
-They work just like conventional metal fixed braces but do so much less obviously, thanks to their tiny ceramic (or clear) brackets and tooth-coloured wires.
+They work just like conventional metal fixed braces but do so much less obviously, thanks to their tiny ceramic brackets and tooth-coloured wires.

-- After a thorough cleaning, we fix the little brackets securely to your teeth and attach the wire.
-This is then shaped so your teeth will be gradually nudged into line.
+- Once you are ready to start treatment, we fix the little brackets securely to your teeth and attach the archwire.
+This is shaped so your teeth will be gradually nudged into line.
+The archwire will be tooth coloured but on occasions may need to be silver coloured.
+Certain tooth movements require this.

-As the brackets are fixed to your teeth, you must pay close attention to your dental hygiene.
-Try not to leave any food on your braces by brushing after each meal, in addition to regular brushing every morning and at bedtime.
-You can use interdental brushes to clean any awkward areas and disclosing tablets will reveal where you might need to carry out some extra cleaning.
+- During fixed brace treatment you must pay close attention to your dental hygiene.
+In addition to regular brushing every morning and at bedtime we also advise brushing after every meal.
+This will prevent any food lingering around your braces which can lead to gum issues and enamel damage.
+You can use interdental brushes to clean any awkward areas.
+Disclosing tablets will reveal where you might need to carry out some extra cleaning.

+- There are some foods which you should avoid eating whilst having brace treatment.
 You could dislodge or damage your brace if you bite down on hard or chewy foods, so try to cut up harder items or avoid altogether.
+Its also advisable to avoid sugary drinks & sticky sugary confectionery.

 Keep your smile straight